 Among some of the major companies providing agricultural products are BASF SE, DowDuPont Inc., China Petroleum & Chemical Corporation, and Saudi Basic Industries Corporation.

 According to Statista, total revenue from the global chemical industry was US$ 4.25 Trillion in 2017.

 North America Chemical Industry:

 The US is among the largest producers of chemical products globally.
 Chemical shipments in the US are regulated by the Department of Transportation, the International Air Transport Association, and the Environmental Protection Agency.
-Through the U.S. Department of Transportation, and the Pipeline and Hazardous Materials Safety Administration regulates movement of chemicals to industries and consumers through any mode of transportation.
+The U.S. Department of Transportation, and the Pipeline and Hazardous Materials Safety Administration regulate the movement of chemicals to industries and consumers through any mode of transportation.

-The US Government has developed and implements standards for classifying, handling, and packaging various shipments within the country.
+The US Government has developed and implemented standards for classifying, handling, and packaging various shipments within the country.

 Europe Chemical Industry: